corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/deploy/env-dev.md

 Using the [Example CorDapp](https://github.com/corda/cordapp-example) as an example, we will initialise a simple network and then register and unregister a package namespace.
-Checkout the Example CorDapp and follow the instructions to build it [here](https://docs.corda.net/tutorial-cordapp.html#building-the-example-cordapp).
+Check the sample CorDapp out, then follow the [instructions to build it](https://docs.corda.net/tutorial-cordapp.md).

 {{< note >}}
 You can point to any existing bootstrapped corda network (this will have the effect of updating the associated network parameters file).